appchoose/multi-label-classification/README.md

 ## Generate the labels

 Probably the most important task.
-The code presented here is far from being perfect, but it gives a simple workflow of how this can be done.
+The code presented here is far from being perfect, but it gives an overview of how this can be done.
 Tags (categories and colors) we are interested in are defined in separate files (`files/categories` and `files/webcolors`).
 Corrected and/or simplified versions of these tags are also stored in pickled files (`files/valid_categories` and `files/valid_colors`).